-Conversely, in-center hemodialysis is less frequent and can be provided to patients who do not wish to perform self care or do not have an appropriate home environment.
+In-center hemodialysis can be provided to patients who do not wish to perform self care or do not have an appropriate home environment.
 In-center therapy also allows sicker patients to be closely monitored.
-HD is associated with rapid hemodynamic changes which contributes to post-treatment malaise.
+In center HD is associated with hemodynamic changes, volume and solute shifts which contribute to post-treatment malaise.
 It also requires coordinated travel to facilities and is subject to inflexible scheduling.

-Home hemodialysis therapy is another convenient option for many patients which combines the independence of home care with the freedom of less frequent dialysis.
+Home hemodialysis therapy is an option for patients which combines the independence of home care and self management of hemodialysis.

-The prevalence of each modality varies by location.
-PD accounts for close to 80% in Hong Kong and Mexico but only a smallpercentage in the US and in many European communities.
+The prevalence of each modality varies by location internationally.
+PD accounts for close to 80% in Hong Kong and Mexico but only a small percentage in the US and in many European communities.
 The application of PD and HD modalities in the elderly varies substantially by location as well.

 The most important factors to modality selection include medical or social barriers to home dialysis and patient education about different options.
 As expected, those educated about home dialysis therapies are much more likely to choose one of these options.

 Quality of life (QOL) comparisons do not favor one modality over another.